French actor Depardieu in minor car collision in Moscow

 He was banned from driving for six months by a French court earlier this month, after he was found to be three times over the alcohol limit when he fell from a scooter last year.

-France's best-known actor, whose lifestyle and outlandish behavior has made more headlines than his film career in recent years, was bitterly criticized for abandoning his homeland when he received a hug and a passport from Putin.
+France's best-known actor, whose lifestyle and outlandish behaviour has made more headlines than his film career in recent years, was bitterly criticised for abandoning his homeland when he received a hug and a passport from Putin.
 But Depardieu, who owns a vineyard in the Loire valley, has said he did not leave for tax reasons.

 Last year's scooter fall came a few months after a car driver filed a suit against Depardieu for assault and battery following an altercation in Paris.